Kris Fisher: Storylines

 During the events of Hollyoaks Later, Kris and his brother Malachy return home to Ireland to bury their late father.
 While at home Kris bumps into his former girlfriend Lindsey whom he had planned to go travelling with but instead moved to Hollyoaks.
 The pair share all their favourite moments from when they were younger, and eventually Lindsey tells Kris that she is going to fulfil their dream and travel the world.
 Kris wishes her the best and the pair go their separate ways with Kris returning to Hollyoaks.
 Later Kris helps Malachy get back with Mercedes McQueen and the pair later marry at the end of the spin-off.
 Kris was present for the wedding and later sang at their reception.

 Kris becomes friendly with couple Ravi and Nancy and later stars sleeping with them both when Nancy walks in on Kris and Ravi they all eventually decide to start a three way relationship but end the agreement because Nancy thinking it's too weird.
 He later managed a local short-lived band consisting of Hayley, Rhys and Josh.
 Kris then goes on to get a job in a call centre, then become involved with a vengeful gangster when he and his flatmates withhold a large sum of money they find.
 Kris then gets back with Nancy and there are problems early on in the relationship when their friend Sarah Barnes (Loui Batley) is murdered and Zoe gets the blame, they both stand by her until she is cleared of all involvement.
-Kris gets back together with Nancy but Nancy's ex Jake Dean (Kevin Sacre) then returns after a stint in a mental hospital for over year, this put a strain on their relationship.
-Kris finds out about Mercedes and Calvin Valentine's (Ricky Whittle) affair.
+Kris gets back together with Nancy but when Nancy's ex-husband Jake Dean (Kevin Sacre) then returns after a stint in a mental hospital for over year, this put a strain on their relationship.
+Kris finds out about Mercedes and Calvin Valentine's (Ricky Whittle) affair and his disgusted with her betrayal of his brother.

 Kris gets a job as school counselor and becomes increasingly worried about Ricky Campbell (Ashley Margolis).
 When Des Townsend (Kris Deedigan) puts Ricky in detention, Kris spots his time to shine and tries to talk to Ricky about any problems but Ricky tries to escape to get back to his Dad.
 Determined to do his job well, Kris tries to stop Ricky, but ends up breaking his arm.
 Kris goes to see Ricky at his home to apologise only to realise that Ricky is a carer for his disabled dad Martin Campbell (Grant Masters).
 Des starts making homophobic remarks to Kris and starts rumours that Kris is sleeping with under age Rick forcing Kris to give up his job.